Fashion Icons, “Melbourne” Dumplings and a Friand-Inspired Cocktail: A Weekend in the Melbourne CBD

-There’s no better place to stay in Melbourne during a short visit, than in the Melbourne CBD.
+There’s no better place to stay in Melbourne during a short visit than in the CBD.
 A destination in its own right, Melbourne’s city centre is a rich cultural pocket of restaurants, bars, galleries and museums.
-It’s also extremely walkable (not to mention the wealth of public transport options).
+It’s also extremely walkable (not to mention the wealth of public transport options, including the Free Tram Zone).

-If you’re planning a weekend trip to Melbourne, here’s how best to spend your time – and where to stay so you’re in the heart of it all to make the most of a short trip.
+If you’re planning a weekend trip to Melbourne, here’s how best to spend your time – and where to stay so you’re in the heart of it all.

 Stay: DoubleTree by Hilton Melbourne - Flinders Street

-Across the street from Flinders Street Station and the Melbourne riverfront, the DoubleTree by Hilton on Flinders Street is a perfect place to stay on a quick stint in Melbourne.
-The hotel’s design sets the scene – inspired by Melbourne’s streetscapes and laneway culture – with exposed concrete, art from local street artists and train carriage-style booths.
-You can even stay in a loft room with sweeping views of Federation Square and the city skyline.
+Across the street from Flinders Street Station and the Melbourne riverfront, the DoubleTree by Hilton on Flinders Street is a perfect place to stay for a quick stint in Melbourne.
+The hotel’s design – inspired by Melbourne’s streetscapes and laneway culture – sets the scene with exposed concrete, works by local street artists and train carriage-style booths.
+And you can stay in a loft room with sweeping views of Federation Square and the city skyline.

-SIGN UPIf you need energy to power you through a day on the town, there are warm chocolate-chip cookies on arrival and plenty of cafes near the hotel, including Dukes Coffee Roasters.
-They even put the signature DoubleTree cookie into their take on the espresso martini: The Drunken Cookie.
+If you need energy to power you through a day on the town, there are warm chocolate-chip cookies on arrival and plenty of cafes near the hotel, including Dukes Coffee Roasters.
+They’ve even recreated the brand’s signature DoubleTree by Hilton cookie as a boozy cocktail: The Drunken Cookie.

 Do: Immigration Museum